| |

 exports.

-Indian workers to mine available opportunities in the
+ability of Indian workers to mine available opportunities

-these flows of foreign exchange have helped financed
+Together these flows of foreign exchange have helped

-a large portion of the deficit in the merchandise trade
+financed a large portion of the deficit in the merchandise

-account.
-This has kept the current account deficit on
+trade account.
+This has kept the current account deficit

-the balance of payments at reasonable levels and even
+on the balance of payments at reasonable levels and

 Chart

-and high growth without balance of payments difficulties
+services and high growth without balance of payments

-has made India, with its large domestic market and overtly
+difficulties has made India, with its large domestic

 of the rupee.
 An appreciating rupee renders India's

-India would improve on its export success at the lower
+that India would improve on its export success at

-end of the global commodity value chain.
-The possibility
+the lower end of the global commodity value chain.

 Bigger Indian firms seem to be seeking a way out of